wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 this.slider = slider;
 ```

-Now if you refresh thae page you should no longer see that problem in the console.
+Now if you refresh the page, you should no longer see that problem in the console.

 We now get the following error 👇